cannlytics/cannlytics/README.md

 ### 2. Setting your account credentials <a name="setting-your-account-credentials"></a>

 When you are ready to begin development or publish the Cannlytics web app, then you will need to setup your credentials.
-You will need to [create a Firebase account](https://console.firebase.google.com/) and project before you begin.
+You will need to [create a Firebase account](https://console.firebase.google.com/) and start a project before you begin.
 We recommend choosing a project name that is in kebab-case so that you can safely use the project name for many namespaces throughout the project, for example `your-lims`.

 2.1.
 First, create an `.env` file at the project's root.